-I Interactivity (20%): A crucial element of this course is the sharing of ideas and opinions.
+I. Interactivity and Assignments (25%): A crucial element of this course is the sharing of ideas and opinions.
 Since each of us brings a unique background of experiences, much can be learned from class debate and discussion.
-However, attendance, while expected, is not the core determiner of this mark.
-Your interactivity grade will be dependent on your involvement in class discussions and activities, questioning of student presentations, attendance, and random (unannounced) in-class or OWL-based quizzes on readings/lecture material (may account for up to 10% of term grade, or half the interactivity portion of your term grade).
+Your interactivity grade will depend on involvement in on-line and in-class discussions / activities, short assignments, written questioning of student presentations, and random in-class quizzes.

-Important Information Re: Absences: All absences will impact your participation grade.
-Any absences that occur during the final three classes, or on student presentation dates, will subtract up to 10% of your interactivity grade each time as class involvement during these presentations is very important.
-For medical absences, refer to the policy on accommodation for medical illness
+Important Information Re: Absences: All absences will impact your interactivity grade.
+As a rule of thumb, you can expect each absence to subtract 10% of your interactivity grade (roughly 2% of your grade in the course).
+For medical absences, refer to the policy on accommodation for medical illness (https://studentservices.uwo.ca/secure/index.cfm).

-(https://studentservices.uwo.ca/secure/index.cfm).
 If you have a valid excuse for an absence you must inform the instructor before the intended date.
 It is the instructor's discretion whether or not to excuse an absence.